Things to do with babies and toddlers

 Parks and nature

 In summer or in winter, there's always something to do with kids on a family vacation in Montréal.
 The city's many parks and green spaces provide places for free-form play for the small set.
-Any time of year, explore Mount Royal Park, whether you stroll its winding path to the top or bus or drive up to Beaver Lake and the Kondiaronk lookout – you'll not only find an incredible view of the city but a café, seating and bathrooms in the chalet
+Any time of year, explore Mount Royal Park, whether you stroll its winding path, take a bus or drive up to the top to discover Beaver Lake and the Kondiaronk lookout with incredible view of the city.
+It’s a wonderful spot to sit and enjoy the view, grab a bite to eat, enjoy a coffee or take a bathroom break in the Mount Royal Chalet

-Picnic and play in the playground in Parc Jeanne-Mance at the base of the mountain or go play at Parc La Fontaine in the Plateau, where you can also see performances at the park’s open-air Théâtre de Verdure.
+Picnic and play in the playground in Parc Jeanne-Mance at the base of the mountain or go play at Parc La Fontaine, where you can also enjoy performances at the park’s open-air Théâtre de Verdure in the summertime.

-All year round, families flock to the environment-focused Space For Life complex.
-Walk through the Montréal Botanical Garden’s sprawling grounds outdoors, let kids run around and even have a picnic – in autumn, see brightly-hued lanterns during the Gardens of Light event.
-Little ones will love watching the antics of lynx, otters, bats, penguins and more wildlife at the Montréal Biôdome
+All year round, families flock to the environment-focused Espace pour la vie complex.
+Stroll through the Montréal Botanical Garden’s sprawling grounds outdoors, let kids run around and even have a picnic.
+Come autumn, delight in a twilight promenade to see brightly-hued lanterns during the Gardens of Light event.
+Or, at the Montréal Biôdome, little ones will love watching the antics of lynx, otters, bats, penguins and more wildlife in five different ecosystems.

 Nearby, go for a dip at the Olympic Pool’s indoor wading pool.
 In summer outside Olympic Stadium, Îlots76 is a blast for kids, with bouncy castles, a play area, snacks and more.
 And over in the West Island, spot all kinds of animals native to Québec at the conservation-focused Ecomuseum Zoo.